pyhys/minimalmodbus/docs/develop.rst

 :meth:`.read_register`      One of the facades for :meth:`._generic_command`.
 :meth:`._generic_command`   Generates payload, then calls :meth:`._perform_command`.
 :meth:`._perform_command`   Embeds payload into error-checking codes etc, then calls :meth:`._communicate`.
-:meth:`._communicate`       Handles raw strings for communication via pySerial.
+:meth:`._communicate`       Handles raw bytes for communication via pySerial.
 =========================== ================================================================================

 Most of the logic is located in separate (easy to test) functions on module level.